williamcfrancis/Neural-Net-From-Scratch-for-Digit-Recognition/README.md

 ![val](val2.PNG)

-Another neural network is implemented in Pytorch and its performance is compared to that of the neural network written in scratch.
+In addition, I implemented a second Neural Network using Pytorch and compared its performance to the one implemented from scratch.
+The results showed that both Neural Networks achieved high accuracy on the MNIST dataset:

 ![pyt](pyt1.PNG)

 ![pyt](pytorch2.PNG)

+Overall, this project has allowed me to strengthen my understanding of Neural Network principles and gain experience in implementing them effectively without relying on existing libraries.